| S7plc EPICS driver S7plc EPICS driver documentationContents

 There is also a connection status support for bi.
 The

 raise an alarm when the PLC is disconnected.
-It just changes to
+It just changes to0state in that case.

 records are processed.